A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Related work

-Since 2015, only 4 newer datasets that contain wearable sensor data and locomotion activities were released \cite{gu2021survey}.
-To the best of our knowledge, a very limited number of datasets are currently publicly available which were recorded in-the-wild, e.g. \cite{berlin2012detecting,vaizman2018extrasensory, thomaz2015practical,sztylerOnBodyLocalizationWearable2016,gjoreski2018university}.
-Thus, even though \cite{sztylerOnBodyLocalizationWearable2016} and \cite{gjoreski2018university} were recorded in an in-the-wild scenario, the participants were equipped with many sensors on different body locations and filmed by a third person during the exercises.
-Such visible equipment as well as the accompaniment of a third person could have led to a behavior bias \cite{yordanova2018ardous} in the data since it can alter the participants' movement patterns as participants are constantly reminded that they are currently in the context of a study \cite{friesen2020all}.
-Furthermore, multimodal datasets that were recorded with multiple body-worn sensors instead of only one IMU (Inertial Measurement Unit) faced the challenge of proper inter-sensor synchronization \cite{hoelzemann2019using}.
-A dataset with a big scope, diverse classes, and accurate annotations, which is recorded by one device that is almost not noticeable by the participant (and therefore might not influence their behavior or movement patterns), is not yet available publicly due to the presented hurdles.
-According to Stikic \etal \cite{stikic2011weakly} and later Cleland \etal \cite{cleland2014evaluation}, we distinguish between 6 or 7, respectively, different methods and 2 environments (online/offline) of labeling data, the methods are (1) Indirect Observation, (2) Self-Recall, (3) Experience Sampling, (4) Video/Audio Recordings, (5) Time Diary, (6) Human Observer, (7) Prompted Labeling.
-Cruz \etal \cite{cruz2019semi} uses 4 different categories to classify data labeling approaches, these are \textbf{(1) temporal (when)} - is the label conducted during or after the activity, \textbf{(2) annotator (who)} - is the label given by the individual itself or by an observer, \textbf{(3) scenario (where)} - is the activity labeled in a controlled (e.g laboratory) or uncontrolled (in-the-wild) environment, and \textbf{(4) annotation mechanism (how)} - is the activity labeled manually, semi-automatically or fully-automatically.
-All labeling methods have their own benefits, costs and come with a trade-off between required time and label accuracy.
-However, not every method is suitable for long-term and in-the-wild recording data.
-Reining \etal \cite{reining2020annotation}, evaluated the annotation performance between 6 different human annotators of a MoCap (Motion Capturing) and IMU HAR Dataset for industrial deployment.
-They came to the conclusion that annotations are moderately consistent when subjects labeled the data for the first time.
+According to \citep{stikic2011weakly} and later \citep{cleland2014evaluation}, we distinguish between 6 or 7, respectively, different methods and 2 environments (online/offline) of labeling data, the methods are (1) Indirect Observation, (2) Self-Recall, (3) Experience Sampling, (4) Video/Audio Recordings, (5) Time Diary, (6) Human Observer, (7) Prompted Labeling. \citep{cruz2019semi} uses 4 different categories to classify data labeling approaches, these are \textbf{(1) temporal (when)} - is the label conducted during or after the activity, \textbf{(2) annotator (who)} - is the label given by the individual itself or by an observer, \textbf{(3) scenario (where)} - is the activity labeled in a controlled (e.g laboratory) or uncontrolled (in-the-wild) environment, and \textbf{(4) annotation mechanism (how)} - is the activity labeled manually, semi-automatically or fully-automatically.
+All labeling methods have their own benefits, and costs and come with a trade-off between required time and label accuracy.
+However, not every method is suitable for long-term and in-the-wild recording data. \citep{reining2020annotation}, evaluated the annotation performance between 6 different human annotators of a MoCap (Motion Capturing) and IMU HAR Dataset for industrial deployment.
+They came to the conclusion that annotations were moderately consistent when subjects labeled the data for the first time.
 However, annotation quality improved after a revision by a domain expert.
 In the following, we would like to go into more detail on what we consider to be the most important labeling methods for the specific field of activity recognition.